orenbenkiki/flameview/README.md

   are the cells that will remain visible if you add the cell to the selection using control-click.

-  Hovering over any cell will display (for a few seconds) a tooltip containing its name, its measurement, the percentage of this measurement out of the total visible graph, and the additional tooltip HTML, if any, from the input file.
+  Hovering over any cell will display a tooltip containing its name, its size, the percentage of this size out of the total and visible graph, and the additional tooltip HTML, if any, from the input file.

   Hovering over the "all" cell when a subset of the graph is visible will display the percentages of the currently visible (selected) graph out of the total graph.

-* Explicit "(self)" cells are created when some call chain has both its own measurements and also measurements for further nested call chains.
-In such a case, the self cell will display the input tooltip and the measurement for the call chain; the lower level cell will display the sum of the self measurement and all the nested invocations.
+* Explicit "(self)" cells are created when some call chain has both its own size and also sizes for further nested call chains.
+In such a case, the self cell will display the input tooltip and the sizes for the call chain; the lower level cell will display the sum of the self size and all the nested invocations.

 The above allows the result flame graph to provide all the information one would get from a `gprof` output (and more), in a visual form: